Celtic68/grbUniformOrdering/WeeklyReflection.md

 On 10/20, I tested through the user sign up process and removed several bugs - this process now works as intended.
 I also got the hashing functionality added for the password for Login and User Sign up.
 To improve the customer experience, I implemented saving entered data when the sign up process encounters an error server side - if I can, I would like to implement front end validation as well as time allows.
-Next up is to get all the user and admin pages secured and then deploy to AWS, but it is pumpkin carving time.  :)
+I secured the Add Player and Edit User pages for users and admins as those are the pages I have completed - I will add the pages as I create them from here on out.
+Next up will be to deploy my indie project in its current state to AWS.